HandsomePupil/ComputerVersionStartKit/README.md

 So build a StartKit(what is really fundational knowledge)for myself !

-Next are copyed from someone's paper,read it may help you build the knowledge structure of CV fastly and briefly.
+Next CV Knowledge-Trees are copyed from someone's paper,read it may help you build the knowledge structure of CV fastly and briefly.

 ```
 Thanks to the original author Wang Xiaotian.
 Currently working at BAT,  he is a senior technical